Serpensin/DiscordBots-DBDStats/README.md

    - Variables containing 'MongoDB' are for storing the bot's data.
 Remove them if you don't want to use MongoDB.

 #### Run the bot
+You only need to expose the port `-p 5000:5000`, if you want to use an external tool, to test, if the bot is running.
+You need to call the `/health` endpoint.
 ```bash
 docker run -d \
 -e steamAPIkey=STEAM_APIKEY \